Codex-zero-source/CheckmateRoom/.clinerules/systemPatterns.md

 - **Privacy-First**: User API keys stored locally, not on servers

 ### Database Strategy
-**Decision**: MongoDB for primary data, Redis for caching **Rationale**:
+**Decision**: Redis for all data
-- MongoDB handles complex game state and user profiles
+**Rationale**:
-- Redis provides fast access for active game sessions
+- Redis provides a simple and fast in-memory database solution.
-- Separate concerns: persistence vs. performance
+- For the scope of this project, a single Redis instance is sufficient for both caching and persistence.

 ## Architecture Patterns